 Dig Deeper - why demographics are never enough

-I'm going to assume you're the awesome gift-giver who manages to give unique, thoughtful gifts to the people on your list (if not then imagine you're that magical gift-giving unicorn for the next few minutes).
+For the purpose of this post, I'm going to assume you're the awesome gift-giver who manages to give unique, thoughtful gifts to the people on your list (if not then imagine you're that magical gift-giving unicorn for the next few minutes).
 I'm going to add two more people to your list and I want to you think of amazing, unique, thoughtful gifts you'd give them.
 Max $100 because who wouldn't love a new car but you're not Oprah here, you're still you.

 Person #1: Male.
 50's.
 Business Professional.
 Earns $100 - 150k/year.
 Lives in Chicago.
 Married.
 2 Children.
 Drives a Lexus. (remember no ties, even if they're silk).